xinbenlv/zThink/_posts/2024-10-08-TrustMail.md

 2. **Extended Trust**: Everyone who you don't know, but your friend trust, you can decide if you can trust them by calculate your propagated trust level via a PageRank-style calculation.
 3. **Group Trust**: You can not only trust individual, but also trust a group of senders by their domain name.
 4. **Warm Connection**: A sender can also ask friend of intended receiver to forward / vouch the email for them so their email could pass the sender's filter for once.
 If forwarder misuse the trust, they will be panelize by reducing trust level
-5. **Here's the money, trust me once**: Non-trusted senders can send email with digital money (.e.g bitcoin/Ethereum TX) attached to it.
+5. **Here's the money, trust me once** (aka "Pay to email me"): Non-trusted senders can send email with digital money (.e.g bitcoin/Ethereum TX) attached to it.
 Receiver can decide whether to read them based on money value and add them to trusted list once they finish reading.
-6. **One-time pre-approval**: Receiver can distribute their one-time pre-approval in cryptographic signature approaach to the medium/social network when Receiver ask for something and allow people to send them email with respect to that matters.
+6. **One-time pre-approval**: Receiver can distribute their one-time pre-approval in cryptographic signature approach to the medium/social network when Receiver ask for something and allow people to send them email with respect to that matters.

 Upon receiving an email, the recipient flags the sender as: